Mahle Lecture in Progressive Christian Thought

 Through the Mahle Lecture series we explore and articulate contemporary forms of Christian Theology through the lens of Lived Theology.
 During our annual lecture series, we explore and articulate the thought and spiritual biographies of invited activists, scholars, and community and faith leaders who are actively working to transform society based, at least in part, on their spiritual and religious convictions.
 The fruit of each lecture series is an articulation of spiritual visions aimed at inspiring moral imagination and civil courage as we face stark inequalities and work together to take the lead in building a more just world.

-Past Mahle lectures
+Past Mahle Lectures

 • "The Promise of Scriptural Reasoning," Dr. David Ford (2024)